MemonMustafa19/uq-test/README.md

 CMD ["gunicorn", "--bind", "0.0.0.0:8000", "health_dashboard.wsgi:application"]
 ```

----

-#### 2.2 Docker Compose
+### 2.2 Docker Compose Setup

+Docker Compose simplifies the orchestration of multiple services like Django and Nginx.

-The **docker-compose.yml** file defines the services required for the application:
+The **docker-compose.yml** file defines two key services:
-- **`web` service**: The Django application running via Gunicorn.
+- **`web` service**: Runs the Django application using Gunicorn.
-- **`nginx` service**: The Nginx reverse proxy that forwards requests to the Django app and serves static files.
+- **`nginx` service**: Acts as a reverse proxy to serve static files and forward user requests to the Django app.

-**Key features of the `docker-compose.yml`**:
-- **Volumes**: Maps the project directory and static files to the container, ensuring that changes made on your machine are reflected in the container.
-- **Port forwarding**: Exposes port 80 for the Nginx container and port 8000 for the web container internally.

-Here’s the complete `docker-compose.yml`:
+Here’s the `docker-compose.yml`:

 ```yaml
 services: